-Yet the company’s continued promotion and profiting from captive dolphins helps sustain an industry into which, every year, dolphins are bred and born into a lifetime of misery for tourist entertainment.
+Yet the company has continued to promote and profit from captive dolphins helping sustain an industry into which, every year, dolphins are bred and born into a lifetime of misery for tourist entertainment.

 Every year, all around the world, dolphins are bred or caught from the wild and begin their decades-long life in captivity.
 Their captive lives are worlds apart from life in the wild, restricted to featureless tanks that are on average 200,000 times smaller than their natural home-range and unable to join pods or group with dolphins of their choosing.
 They are given little choice but to perform for noisy crowds.